10-year-old arrested for mass shooting threat, Florida deputies say

 “Right now is not the time to act like a little delinquent.
 It’s not funny,” Marceno added.
 “This child made a fake threat, and now he’s experiencing real consequences.”

-The arrest comes days after an 18-year-old gunman entered Robb Elementary School in Uvalde and opened fire on a fourth grade classroom, killing 19 students and two teachers.
-Since the shooting in Uvlade, several threats against schools have been made.
+The arrest comes days after an 18-year-old gunman entered Robb Elementary School in Uvalde and opened fire on a fourth-grade classroom, killing 19 students and two teachers.
+Since the shooting in Uvalde, several threats against schools have been made.

 U.S. schools have also bolstered security in the aftermath of the horrific mass shooting.
 Some of the changes include making visitors ring a bell and temporarily banning large backpacks.